piers-sinclair/pierssinclair.github.io/_posts/2024-06-30-System-Design-in-Azure-for-clients-notification-system.md

 - Alerting
 - Retry

 For logging and alerting, [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) is a powerful tool we can enable on our [Azure Function services](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring?tabs=v2).
-Application Insights gives us a lot of what we need out-of-the-box, and anything else we need can be done with manual calls to the API.
+Application Insights gives us much of what we need out-of-the-box, and anything else we need can be done with manual calls to the API.

 Retry is straightforward.
 We want to follow the [retry pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/retry).
 At a basic level, this involves:
 1. Re-adding the message to the queue when an attempt to process it fails.